Published: January 15, 2025 | Updated: February 20, 2026

 Can I start Suboxone treatment immediately with QuickMD?

-Yes, we offer same-day appointments with our licensed providers in 47 U.S. states.
+Yes, we offer same-day appointments with our licensed doctors in 40+ U.S. states.
 We can send your prescription to the pharmacy of your choice right after your consultation, or if you prefer, deliver your medication straight to your doorstep if eligible.

 Disclaimer